chelahmy/harubi/templates/models/user/README.md

 User Model
 ==========

-A basic user model with name, password and email.
+A basic user model with properties name, password and email.
 The first user with id=1 is the super-user who has all access rights.
 There is only one super-user.
 The rest are ordinary users with the same access rights.
 A user has to sign-up and then sign-in.
 The access control in implemented in presets.
+It uses PHP session.

 # Properties